MegRywalska/SpringExercises/README.md

 # SpringExercises

-Simple tasks to practice String and String Boot skills.
+Simple tasks to practice Spring and Spring Boot skills.